bioinformaticsdotca/BiCG_2018/module11/module_11_lab.md

 home: https://bioinformaticsdotca.github.io/bicg_2018
 ---

-# TODO:

-* George to provide his feedback on launching

 # Bioinformatics on Big Data Module 11 Lab

 This lab was originally created by Solomon Shorser and adapted by Brian O'Connor for the 2018 class.